Sykander/publish-avrae/DEVELOPMENT.md

 2. Under Trusted Publisher, choose GitHub Actions.
 3. Set the organization or user to `Sykander`.
 4. Set the repository to `publish-avrae`.
-5. Set the workflow filename to `ci.yml`.
+5. Set the workflow filename to `ci.yml`, all lowercase.
 6. Allow `npm publish`.

 The publish job grants GitHub's OIDC token permission with: